Istanbul Taxi Guide 2026: Fares, Apps, and How to Pay

 | Black | Mercedes Vito / luxury | ~70% more expensive |

-For most journeys, stick with a yellow taxi — they're the most common and cheapest.
-Note that at Istanbul Airport (IST), yellow taxis operate on official fixed fares to each destination rather than the running meter.
+For most journeys, stick with a yellow taxi.
+Yellow cabs are the most common and cheapest.
+At Istanbul Airport (IST), yellow taxis run on official fixed fares to each destination rather than the meter.

 | Rate | |

-Even a very short 1 km hop costs the minimum 210 TL.
+Even a very short 1 km hop costs the minimum ₺210.
 Drivers are not permitted to refuse short trips, but that's the floor you'll pay regardless.

 Many older travel guides still mention a +50% night surcharge between midnight and 6 AM.
-This no longer exists in Istanbul — fares are the same at all hours.
+That rate no longer exists in Istanbul; fares are the same at all hours.

 | Charge | Amount | Notes |